-It’s enchanting and emotive narrative!
-You would feel like you’re doing something good for the planet and followed their advice.
+It’s an enchanting and emotive narrative!
+You would feel like you’re doing something good for the planet and follow their advice.

-However, if I were to put my conspiracy touting tinfoil hat on for a moment I would say that it is hard to separate the climate science, from the animal activism, environmental sustainability, religious belief and epidemiological mumbo jumbo, from nutritional science from the commercial interests of the founding companies trying to win the hearts and minds of the consumers.
+However, if I were to put my conspiracy touting tinfoil hat on for a moment, I would say that it is hard to separate climate science, from animal activism, environmental sustainability, religious belief and epidemiological mumbo jumbo, from nutritional science from the commercial interests of the founding companies trying to win the hearts and minds of the consumers.